restforce/restforce/README.md

 Which authentication method you use really depends on your use case.
-If you're building an application where many users from different organizations are authenticated through oauth and you need to interact with data in their org on their behalf, you should use the OAuth token authentication method.
+If you're building an application where many users from different organizations are authenticated through OAuth and you need to interact with data in their org on their behalf, you should use the OAuth token authentication method.

 If you're using the gem to interact with a single org (maybe you're building some